-This receptionist job description sample can assist you in creating a job application that will attract job candidates who are qualified for the job.
-Feel free to revise this description to meet your specific job duties and requirements.
+This receptionist job description sample can assist you in creating a job application that will attract candidates who are qualified for your front desk job.
+Feel free to revise this description to meet your specific duties and requirements.
 Then, go and find more ideas for crafting your description by browsing Monster’s receptionist job listings.

-[Intro paragraph] Just a few sentences introducing your business to prospective receptionists can really kick off your job listing.
+[Intro paragraph] Just a few sentences at the start of your receptionist job description introducing your business to prospective candidates can really kick off your job listing.
 Highlight your unique company culture and working environment and take this opportunity to set your company apart from competing job listings and sell yourself to job seekers.

 Receptionist Job Responsibilities:

 - Serves visitors by greeting, welcoming, and directing them appropriately.

 - Informs visitors by answering or referring inquiries.

 - Directs visitors by maintaining employee and department directories.